PopovEvgeniy/sdcopy/readme.txt

 1.5.5.1-1.5.5.2: The documentation has been updated.
 1.5.6: The source code was recompiled under Tiny C Compiler.
 1.5.7: The small changes.
+1.5.8: The code portability has improved.
+1.5.9: The small changes.